The Impact of Technology on Supply Chain Management

 Amazon began experimenting with drone delivery in late 2016 and gained a patent for a delivery drone in early 2018.
 Mobile technology and APIs are already improving to the point of drones being piloted by central technology by someone not even near a particular neighborhood delivering packages to homes in the neighborhood.

 Additionally, using autonomous vehicles to cross stock freight in warehouses is already happening and expected to increase as technology improves.
+To hear more about the effects of internet shopping on last mile delivery view here.

 8. Internet-of-Things and Vehicle-to-Everything changes